Konalexon/TFT-Helper/README.md

 ### ⚠️ Disclaimer

 *This project is not affiliated with or endorsed by Riot Games.*
+*TFT Helper is a fan-made tool for educational purposes.*

 ---